tatianegercina/FinTech/01-Lesson-Plans/05-APIs/1/LessonPlan.md

 Instructor and students will review the JSON turn and teach the activity.
 The instructor will complete a live demo of submitting an API request and deciphering the JSON output.

 Open Postman and submit the below request to Quandl.
-Then, conduct a live deciphering of the JSON data, emphasizing the following:
+Then conduct a live deciphering of the JSON data, emphasizing the following:

 ```text
 https://www.quandl.com/api/v3/datasets/WIKI/GOOG.json?api_key=YOUR_API_KEY_HERE
 ```

-* Name/value pairs are used to make deciphering JSON data easy because it does a single map between **name** and **value**.
+* Name/value pairs are used to make deciphering JSON data easy, because it does a single map between **name** and **value**.
 Point out an example of a name (e.g., the `description` field).
 Then, identify the corresponding value.

 * Point out **JSON Array** and **JSON Objects** in order to compare them.

   ![decipher_json.png](Images/decipher_json.png)

-* JSON Objects are contained within curly braces `{}`.
+* JSON objects are contained within curly braces `{}`.
 These objects often contain multiple name-value pairs, like a row (e.g., `{""id": 9775718, dataset_code": "GOOG"}`).

-* JSON Arrays are identified by brackets `[]`.
-An example of a JSON Array is the `column_names` object returned from the Quandl API call.
+* JSON arrays are identified by brackets `[]`.
+An example of a JSON array is the `column_names` object returned from the Quandl API call.

 If time permits, ask the students the following questions.
 Sample answers have been provided.

 * We've seen some APIs in action (e.g., WrapAPI, Quandl, World Bank, Coinbase).
 Which API did everyone find the most interesting?

   **Answer:** WrapAPI.
-While it is not FinTech related, it's unique and has some different use cases.
-Of all of the APIs, WrapApi seems the most flexible and all-encompassing.
+While not FinTech related, it is unique and has some different use cases.
+Of all of the APIs, WrapApi seems the most flexible and all encompassing.

 Ask students to write down two things they like about APIs and the client-server model.
 Ask for two volunteers to present their answers.